 SUMMARY

-Welcome to the Balkans, where the East meets the West and the new merges seamlessly with the old.
-Over the centuries, people have travelled to Eastern Europe for its fertile soil, natural resources and healing waters.
-This enchanting land, which has remained virtually untouched by tourism, boasts rich tradition, vibrant culture and mouth-watering cuisine.
-With historical attractions in Budapest, nightlife in Belgrade, Sarajevo's beautiful Old Town, Montenegro's Durmitor National Park and medieval Dubrovnik, this trip is delightfully different.
-Hike through stunning natural gems, drive through ever-changing scenery, hit up the nightlife after feasting on local favourites and even discover a family-run vineyard in Ilok from the 15th century.
+Welcome to the Balkans, where the east meets the west.
+Over the centuries, people have travelled to Eastern Europe for its rich tradition, layered cultures and mouth-watering cuisines.
+With historic attractions in Budapest, thriving nightlife in Belgrade, a 15th-century Old Town in Sarajevo, Durmitor National Park in Montenegro and the medieval walls of Dubrovnik, you have plenty to discover on this epic 15-day adventure.
+Hike through mountains, drive through ever-changing scenery and hit up the local bars after feasting on regional favourites.

 TOTAL DURATION : 15 Days